This is the time of year to remember, recalibrate, regroup, and reset your sights.

-In Panama’s Veraguas Province, on the western coast of this country’s Azuero Peninsula, Lief and I are developing a piece of beachfront property.
-We’re creating a community for people who appreciate the beautiful natural setting, the privacy, safety, and elbow room this part of Panama offers, and the prospect of settling down long term, full or maybe only part time, among like-minded folks with similar perspectives and interests.
+On this stretch of the crashing Pacific we are working to create a society for people who appreciate the beautiful natural setting, the privacy, safety, and elbow room this part of Panama offers, and the prospect of settling down long term, full- or maybe only part-time, among like-minded folks with similar perspectives and priorities.

-When we visited in December, before the holidays, one of them told us something that got my attention.
+One of them told us something not long ago that got my attention.
 She explained that the schools in the region have trouble finding good teachers.

 “As you know, there are three little schools in the area around Los Islotes,” she told me.
 “All of the kids who attend walk to reach the schools each day.